 "What can I do?"

 It is the big question to myself since the day.
 This internal question became bigger and louder after I moved to Japan and engaged in disaster relief work in Ishinomaki, Miyagi for 5 months.
 I quickly learned that more specialized skills and expertises in trauma was needed in those affected areas.
 I became determined to be a better skilled clinician so that I can serve more people and most importantly, bring them peace and relief as quickly as possible.
 This is how my search for superior psychological interventions began.

-I use trauma focused therapy, Prolonged Exposure Therapy, Cognitive Processing Therapy, and STAIR/NST, to treat PTSD.
+I use evidence-based trauma interventions, including Prolonged Exposure Therapy, EMDR, Cognitive Processing Therapy, and STAIR/NST.
 Understanding psychological structure of trauma as well as fear/anxiety mechanism is critical for effective treatment.
 Our goal is to achieve complete recovery with minimum risk of relapse.

 When we are severely hurt, it's our instinct to avoid getting hurt again.
 When your defense mechanism is working too hard for you, however, it can interfere with your brief system, including trust and self-worth.
 Unresolved emotional pain often negatively impact on your current and future relationships with people who are important to you.
 You can learn how to stop this cycle now.

 Depression almost always comes with trauma.
 As my trauma focused therapy includes treating chronic depression comprehensively, I have extensive clinical experiences in depression treatment.
 I also developed a unique therapeutic approach to grief while working with trauma survivors who suffer from significant losses.

 By integrating my cultural background into my professional field, I have been working with international and interracial couples for 20 years.
 My couples therapy approach is solution focused, guiding couples to learn how to better communicate with each other.
 You will learn skills to continue utilizing at home without having a therapist.